DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Wherever the keys appear in the input SQL files wrapped in braces and preceded by a dollar sign, they will be substituted by the values before running the queries.
 For example, [key] `omopDataset` -> [value] `bigquery-public-data.cms_synthetic_patient_data_omop` means `${omopDataset}` in any of the input SQL files will be replaced by `bigquery-public-data.cms_synthetic_patient_data_omop`.

 Keys may not include spaces or special characters, only letters and numbers.
 This is simple string substitution logic and does not handle more complicated cases, such as nested substitutions.

+## SZSourceQuery
+Information to generate a SQL query against the source dataset for a given attribute.

+This query isn't actually run by the service, only generated as an export option (e.g. as part of a notebook file).

+### SZSourceQuery.displayFieldName
+**optional** String

+Name of the field to use for the attribute display in the source dataset.

+If unspecified, exporting a query with this attribute against the source data will not include a separate display field.

+The table can optionally be specified in #szsourcequerydisplayfieldtable.

+*Example value:* `concept_name`

+### SZSourceQuery.displayFieldTable
+**optional** String

+Full name of the table to JOIN with the main table (#szentitysourcequerytablename) to get the attribute display field in the source dataset.

+SQL substitutions are supported in this table name.

+If unspecified, and #szsourcequerydisplayfieldname is specified, then we assume that the source display field is also in the main table, same as the source value field.

+The #szsourcequerydisplayfieldtablejoinfieldname is required if this property is specified.

+*Example value:* `${omopDataset}.concept`

+### SZSourceQuery.displayFieldTableJoinFieldName
+**optional** String

+Name of the field in the display table (#szsourcequerydisplayfieldtable) that is used to JOIN to the main table (#szentitysourcequerytablename) using the source value field (#szsourcequeryvaluefieldname).

+This is required if the #szsourcequerydisplayfieldtable is specified.

+*Example value:* `concept_id`

+### SZSourceQuery.isSuppressed
+**optional** boolean

+True if this attribute doesn't map to a specific field in the source table.

+*Default value:* `false`

+### SZSourceQuery.valueFieldName
+**optional** String

+Name of the field to use for the attribute value in the source dataset table (#szentitysourcequerytablename).

+If unspecified, we assume the field name in the source table (#szentitysourcequerytablename) corresponding to this attribute is the same as the #szattributevaluefieldname.

+*Example value:* `condition_concept_id`